wso2/ETAC/ETAC.md

 # Acknowledgments

-Many thanks to Joanne Jenkins from University of Portsmouth, Selvaratnam Uthaiyashankar and Nuwan Bandara from WSO2 who have provided significant and useful feedback.
+Many thanks to Joanne Jenkins from University of Portsmouth and Selvaratnam Uthaiyashankar and Nuwan Bandara from WSO2 who have provided significant and useful feedback.